FuzzDOT/drhelp/src/appLogic/description.md

                 - `input`: This directory contains the input-related code.
                 - `processing`: This directory contains the processing-related code.
                 - `output`: This directory contains the output-related code.
+            - `static`: This directory contains the served static files for the backend.
+            - `__pycache__`: This directory contains the cached Python bytecode.
             - `main.py`: This file contains the FastAPI framework for the backend.
     - `webApp`: This directory contains the web application code.
 - `.github`: This directory contains the GitHub-related files and configurations.